Understanding Your Garden’s Soil Quality

 Adding organic matter is a sure way to improve your soil quality.
 Whatever is the current state of your garden soil, adding more compost or organic matter will fix it over time.
 Adding vermicast or rabbit manure are a good way to condition the soil.
 You may also apply an EM-based solution as it helps induce the growth of beneficial micro-organisms in the soil.
 EM (Effective Micro-organisms) is a pro-biotic solution that harnesses beneficial micro-organisms as a way of conditioning your soil.
 In other words, it speeds up the "curing" period of your soil- something that nature is supposed to do if left undisturbed over time.
 Kitchen scraps, like banana peels, eggshells, coffee grounds and fish parts are likewise helpful because they are rich in nutrients that our plants need for growth and stamina.

 Adjust Your Soil’s pH

 Most plants thrive best if the soil pH is neutral.
 The more common problem for urban gardeners is that the soil may have become too acidic.
 This may be a result of too much pollution in the atmosphere that eventually found its way into our soil through the acid rains and urban drainage systems.
 So if you suspect that your soil is too alkaline (high pH), adding compost regularly is the best way to cure this over the long term.
 On the other hand, if you think your soil is too acidic (low pH), adding garden lime will increase pH level.
 Alternatively, choose which plants to grow, bearing in mind the plants that thrive well in either acidic or alkaline soil.

 Disrupt Soil as Little as Possible

-A lot of the problems we encounter as gardeners have something to do with the quality of the soil that we use.
+In sum, a lot of the problems we encounter as gardeners have something to do with the quality of the soil or grow media that we use.
 Understanding soil quality helps us improve our plants’ health over the long term, by addressing the issue at its “root cause” (so to speak).
+Happy gardening!